 It was so much louder than anyone else.
 It is insistent.
 It never stops.
 I can’t sleep because of its murmuring.

 I shuffle around my house at night and watch my family sleep.
 I wonder if they’d be better off without me.
-I’ve raised two boys, and they rarely contact me, only when they need something.
+I’ve raised two boys, and they rarely text me, generally when they need something.
 They’re adults living their own lives and making their own mistakes, and with every mistake, I know I am at fault.
 I made the wrong parenting choices repeatedly, and they will suffer because of it.

 So what makes me think these two perfect little girls are better off with me?

-And the poison screams.
+The poison screams.
 “They aren’t.
 They don’t need you.
 No one does.
 You are a burden on every member of your family, and if you were just gone, they could move on.”

 My husband sleeps with complete abandon.
 Nothing bothers him.
 His sleep comes easily and he’s granted gentle dreams all night.
 The poison inside is jealous.
 What would we give for a good night’s sleep!
 Maybe sleep would muffle the poison.
 I touch the fine wisps of hair on my husband’s head, and he smiles in his peaceful slumber.

 He deserves better.
 I know this.
 He deserves a woman who can at the very least stand to be touched; I cringe when his hands move toward me.
 Everything in my body hurts.
+Every nerve ending feels exposed.
 I can’t bear more contact.
 The poison whispers, “He has decades and decades of love to give.
 He is kind.
 He is good.
 He deserves a real woman.
 Why are you holding on to him?
 Let him go find true happiness.
 A woman who is reliable, touchable, lovable, beautiful.
 He is stuck because of you.”

 I leave the bedroom in tears.